prakashs-treselle/medical_assistant_bot/README.md

-# medical_assistant_bot
+# This the Exported AWS Lambda function for Medical Assistant ChatBot

-Health/Medical Assistant Bot
+# Please refer the Medical Assistant presentation for more details